Jirka-Mayer/BachelorThesis/thesis-text.md

 ### Slurs

 Slurs and ties are one of the first symbols that make OMR complicated.
-Slur is a curved line going from one notehead to another.
-Notes that are under a slur should be played blended together without explicit note beginnings.
-Tie looks exactly like a slur, just the two notes it joins have the same pitch.
+A slur is a curved line going from one notehead to another.
+Notes that are under a slur should be played blended without explicit note beginnings.
+A tie looks exactly like a slur, just the two notes it joins have the same pitch.
 This means the notes should be played as one long note.
-So the difference is only semantic, we will consider ties to be slurs.
+So the difference is only semantic, we will consider ties to be just like slurs.

-Mashcima encoding does not represents slurs explicitly, but it represents their beginings and ends.
-This is acomplished by two attachment tokens, `(` and `)`.
-The problem it creates is that sometimes it's impossible to pair beginings and ends properly.
+Mashcima encoding does not represent slurs explicitly, but it represents their beginnings and ends.
+This is accomplished by two attachment tokens, `(` and `)`.
+The problem it creates is that sometimes it's impossible to pair beginnings and ends properly.
 Therefore we can only annotate staves that don't contain nested slurs.

 Slurs can also span from one staff to the next.
 When this happens, the slur ends at a barline.
 Therefore a barline can also act as a token, on which a slur can start or end.